The Association for the Gifted

 Section 1.
 The officers of TAG shall be president, past president, president elect, secretary, and treasurer.

 Section 2.
-All officers must be members in good standing of the CEC and TAG at the time of their nomination and election and remain so throughout their term of office.
+All officers must be members in good standing of the Council for Exceptional Children and TAG at the time of their nomination and election and remain so throughout their term of office.

 Section 3.
 A new president elect shall be elected every other year.
 After serving two years as the president elect, the individual becomes the president of TAG for a two-year term.
 Following the presidency, the person serves as past president for two years.